5 Undercover Sources of Stress… and What to Do About Them!

 The presence of clutter, from piled up bills and papers on the dining room table to intrusive pieces of furniture you don’t even use, perpetuates ongoing reminders of those feelings and experiences you’re holding onto.
 Your home should be the open, friendly and welcoming environment you thrive in.
 If it’s overwhelmed with clutter and literal emotional baggage, stress will ensue.

-Coming back from an injury or surgery can be tougher in your 60s than it was even in your 50s.
+Coming back from an illness, injury or surgery can be tougher in your 60s than it was even in your 50s.
 Getting treatment to help you live a healthier life, or surgery to address pain will in itself combat the stress from those causes; however, the anxiety during the recovery process can sneak up on you.

 Not feeling as mobile and independent as you are used to creates feelings of frustration or stress – and even anger.
 Having to rely on others for extra support pulls on your heartstrings of shame and guilt.
 The underlying (and sometimes unconscious) fear of not getting better or of recovery taking longer than expected can catch you off guard as well.